Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

    morphology dataset and land cover dataset are large.
 You can ignore this for now since the land cover dataset also will change.
 #.
 Repeat the same procedure for land cover as you did for buildings and vegetation but instead using the Land Cover
    Fraction (Point) plugin.
+Use **lc** as the *File prefix*
 #.
-Enter the meteorological file, Year etc. This should be the same as
-   for the first run you made.
+Enter the meteorological file, Year etc. This should be the same as the first run you made.
 #.
 Now you are ready to run the model.
-Click Run.
+Click *Run*.

 You are now familiar with the full capabilities of the Suews Simple plugin.
 Your next task is to choose another location within the geodataset domain, generate data and run the model.
-Try to choose an area where the fraction of buildings and paved surfaces are low and consider lowering the population density to get more realistic model outputs.
-Compare the results for the different area.
+Try to choose an area where the fraction of buildings and paved surfaces are low.
+Consider lowering the *Population density* to get more realistic model outputs.
+Compare the results for the different areas.

 References
 ----------